mldytech/wg-autoconnect-dispatcher/README.md

 # wg-autoconnect-dispatcher

-**DISCLAIMER: This setup is definitely not fool proof and should therefore not be used for scenarios with serious security concerns.**
+**DISCLAIMER: This setup is definitely not foolproof and should therefore not be used for scenarios with serious security concerns.**

 Simple collection of scripts and examples that achieve the following: